demery12/demery12.github.io/index.md

 layout: default
 ---

 Hi there!
-This is a primarily a walkthrough of the work I have done with [Haverford College Digital Scholarship](https://github.com/hcdigitalscholarship).
-If you want to see my other projects, you can take a look at [my GitHub](https://github.com/demery12) my coolest project being [BODL-Service](http://bodl-service.com).
+This is primarily a walkthrough of the work I have done with [Haverford College Digital Scholarship](https://github.com/hcdigitalscholarship).
+If you want to see my other projects, you can take a look at [my GitHub](https://github.com/demery12), my coolest project being [BODL-Service](http://bodl-service.com).

 It is almost impossible to get a sense of my contributions to Digital Scholarship without guidance; since my laptop is only mildly functional, I did all my work on the public "Wreck Room Computer" and many of the commits under that title are me.
 I created this guide hoping to aid anyone (people I linked here from my resume) looking to get a sense of these contributions and take a peek at some code I wrote.
-I present my code in an honest manner, free of "showcase edits"; while I have developed wonderful problem solving skills, and had the opportunity to jump into projects with a good amount of preexisting and messy code, I haven't had the benefit of working on a proper software team with experienced members to guide me.
+I present my code in an honest manner, free of "showcase edits"; while I have developed wonderful problem solving skills, and had the opportunity to jump into projects with a good amount of preexisting (and messy) code, I haven't had the benefit of working on a proper software team with experienced members to guide me.
 I am eager to continue to improve as a developer!

 We will be looking at:
 - [Digital Scholarship](#digital-scholarship)